burulbash/credit-risk-modeling/README.md

 # Credit Risk Modeling

-A small end-to-end credit risk modeling project built on synthetic lending data.
+End-to-end credit risk modeling project built on synthetic lending data.

 The project starts with generated relational data, loads it into PostgreSQL, builds a modeling mart with SQL, and runs several Python scripts for PD modeling, calibration, scorecarding, monitoring, and Expected Loss calculation.

-The data is fully synthetic.
-No real customer data is used.

 ## What is included